Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 metabolic alkalosis

-Acid-base blood homeostasis is characterized by the following indicators:
+Acid-base homeostasis of the blood is characterized by the following indicators:

-pCO 2 (mm Hg) - the tension of carbon dioxide in the blood; the only respiratory indicator COH, reflecting the functional state of the respiratory system, changing with its pathology and as a result of compensatory reactions during metabolic shifts (normally 35-45 mm Hg in arterial blood).
+pCO 2 (mm Hg) - carbon dioxide tension in the blood; the only respiratory indicator of COG, reflecting the functional state of the respiratory system, changing with its pathology and as a result of compensatory reactions during metabolic changes (normally 35-45 mm Hg in arterial blood).

-AB (mmol / l) - true bicarbonates of blood (aktual bikarbonate); the concentration of carbonic acid ions, HC0 3 - in the physical state of blood in the bloodstream, that is, determined without contact with air at a temperature of 38 ° C (normally 21.8-27.2 mmol / l).
+AB (mmol/l) - true blood bicarbonates (aktual bicarbonate); concentration of carbonic acid ions, HC0 3 - at physical condition blood in the bloodstream, i.e. determined without contact with air at a temperature of 38 ° C (normally 21.8-27.2 mmol/l).

-SB (mmol / l) - standard bicarbonate (standard bikar-bonate); concentration of bicarbonate ions (HC0 3 -, measured under standard conditions: pCO 2 - 5.3 kPa (40 mm Hg), at a temperature of 38 ° C and full saturation of hemoglobin with oxygen.
+SВ (mmol/l) - standard bicarbonate (standard bikar-bonate); concentration of bicarbonate ions (HC0 3 -, measured under standard conditions: рС0 2 - 5.3 kPa (40 mm Hg), at a temperature of 38 ° C and complete saturation of hemoglobin with oxygen.
 Characterizes the displacement of ions of the bicarbonate system.

-This indicator is considered more valuable in the diagnostic sense than true bicarbonate, since it reflects only metabolic changes (normally 21.6-26.9 mmol / l).
+This indicator is considered more valuable diagnostically than true bicarbonate, since it reflects only metabolic changes (normally 21.6-26.9 mmol/l).

-BB (mmol / l) - buffer base of blood; the total concentration of buffer ions bicarbonates, proteins, hemoglobin in fully oxygenated blood.
-The diagnostic value of this indicator is small, because it changes depending on pCO 2, hemoglobin concentration (normally 43.7-53.5 mmol / l).
+BB (mmol/l) - buffer bases of blood (buffer base); total concentration of buffer ions bicarbonates, proteins, hemoglobin in fully oxygenated blood.
+The diagnostic value of this indicator is small, because it varies depending on pC0 2, hemoglobin concentration (normally 43.7-53.5 mmol/l).

-BE (mmol / L) - excess or lack of buffer bases (base excess).
-It characterizes the shift of ions of all buffer systems and indicates the nature of violations of acid-base homeostasis.
-A negative BE value reflects a base deficiency or an excess of acids.
-With metabolic shifts in blood COH, the BE shift will be more pronounced than with respiratory disorders (normally BE = -3 - + 3 mmol / l).
+BE (mmol/l) - excess or lack of buffer bases (base excess).
+Characterizes the shift of ions of all buffer systems and indicates the nature of disturbances in acid-base homeostasis.
+A negative BE value reflects a base deficiency or an acid excess.
+With metabolic shifts in blood COG, the BE shift will be more pronounced than with respiratory disorders (normally BE = -3 - + 3 mmol/l).

-AR - anionic difference.
-The clinical application of the AR indicator is based on the assumption that any solution, including plasma, must be electrically neutral, i.e. the sum of the cations is equal to the sum of the anions.
-Plasma contains one main measurable cation Na + and two main measurable anions CI - and HCO 3 -.
-The contribution of other unmeasured anions (HA) and cations (NA) is small (Table 2).
-It follows from this that the sum of measurable and unmeasured anions is equal to the sum of measurable and unmeasured cations:
+AP - anion difference.
+The clinical use of the AR indicator is based on the assumption that any solution, including plasma, must be electrically neutral, i.e. the sum of cations is equal to the sum of anions.
+The plasma contains one main measurable cation Na+ and two main measurable anions CI - and HCO 3 - .
+The contribution of other unmeasured anions (NA) and cations (NC) is small (Table 2).
+It follows from this that the sum of measured and unmeasured anions is equal to the sum of measured and unmeasured cations:

 Table 2.

-Using the data in the table, you can calculate the AR:
+Using the table data, you can calculate AR:

-In cases of an increase in H +, the disparity between the concentrations of cations and anions measured in plasma will go beyond the normal range of 9 - 13 meq / l.
+In cases of increasing H +, the disparity between the measured plasma concentrations of cations and anions will exceed the normal range of 9 - 13 mEq/L.

-As a rule, the more ARs, the easier it is to determine the cause of the acidosis.
+As a rule, the higher the AR, the easier it is to determine the cause of acidosis.

 High AR is characteristic of lactic acidosis caused by anaerobic glycolysis.
-Diabetic ketoacidosis and uremia are also associated with an increase in AR.
-If the level of lactate, ketone and creatinine is normal with a high AR, it is most likely that the cause of acidosis is the intake of toxic substances (methanol, paraldehyde, ethanol, ethylene glycol, drugs).
-A high plasma salicylate level is accompanied by a significant increase in AR.
+Diabetic ketoacidosis and uremia are also accompanied by an increase in AR.
+If lactate, ketone and creatinine levels are normal with high AR, the most likely cause of acidosis is toxic intake (methanol, paraldehyde, ethanol, ethylene glycol, medicines).
+High level salicylates in plasma is accompanied by a significant increase in AR.

 1. Simple violations: